firebase/FirebaseUI-Android/auth/README.md

 WARNING: GitHub OAuth is not for the faint of heart.
 Getting it setup correctly is an invested process and may take a half-hour or two.
 Ready?
 Let's begin.

+##### Wait, but _why_?

+Short answer: it's GitHub's fault. 😉 Long answer: GitHub requires that override redirect URIs only extend the base URI configured in the dashboard.
+What does this mean?
+For GitHub auth to work on the web, the full `https://project-id.firebaseapp.com/__/auth/handler` redirect URI must be specified, thus preventing us Android devs from using a custom scheme (since we can only extend the base URI with extra path elements).

+As a side note, if you don't care about Web or iOS support, you can simply override our `GitHubLoginActivity`'s intent filters with your custom scheme to skip all these steps...
+However, you'd kinda be shooting yourself in the foot if you ever needed to support Web or iOS so we don't officially support this method.

 ##### Adding secrets

 Hop over to your [GitHub app](https://github.com/settings/developers) and grab its client ID and